oZelloX/QA-portfolio-/all_automation_tests/README.md

-# Automation
+# All Automation Tests

-This folder is reserved for future automation testing work.

-It will include examples using tools like Selenium, Cypress, or Playwright, and will focus on creating automated test cases for UI and API testing.

-## 📂 Structure

-- **tests/**
-Automation test scenarios.
+This folder will include automated test scripts and frameworks in the future.

+Planned tools and languages:
-- **frameworks/**
+- Selenium or Playwright
-Reusable components, configuration files, and project setup.
+- JavaScript / Python / Java

-- **reports/**
+- GitHub Actions (optional)

-Automation run results and execution summaries.
+Currently under development.